srsran/srsRAN_Project_docs/docs/source/general/source/3_contributions.rst

 Contributions
 #############

 Contributions to the srsRAN Project are always welcome.
 The easiest way to contribute is by issuing a pull request on the `srsRAN Project repository <https://github.com/srsran/srsran_project>`_.
-Take a look at our :ref:`code style guide <code_guide_overview>`.
+Take a look at our :ref:`code style guide <code_guide_overview>` and please follow our :ref:`testing policy <testing_policy>`.

 We ask srsRAN Project contributors to agree to a Copyright License Agreement.
 This provides us with necessary permissions to use contributed code.
 For more information, see the FAQ below.